-The concept plan for this site proposes a mixed-use building, which includes the adaptive re-use of portions of the existing JCP&L buildings, street-oriented retail, restaurants, residential uses, a public plaza, and surface/structured parking.
-The existing four-story buildings should be retrofitted, and the existing two-story buildings should be expanded or demolished and replaced.
+The concept plan for this site proposes a mixed-use building, which includes the adaptive re-use of portions of the existing JCP&L buildings, street-oriented retail, restaurants, residential uses, a public plaza, and surface/ structured parking.
+The existing four-story building should be retrofitted and the existing two-story buildings should be expanded or demolished and replaced.
 An additional story may be constructed, which would bring the total height of the building to five stories.
-The building is intended to accommodate residential uses on the upper floors, and retail, parking and uses accessory to the residential use (e.g. fitness center), and a restaurant and retail, should be provided at the street level.
-The outdoor parking/loading area on Lots 5 and 6 should be converted into a plaza area with green space, a fountain or any other form of public art.
-The existing loading spaces within buildings adjacent to the outdoor loading area should be converted to retail storefronts.
-Structured parking, utilizing creative design and management techniques to maximize the efficiency of the space, should be provided for the residential units.
+The development is intended to accommodate residential uses on the upper floors, uses accessory to the residential use (e.g. fitness center), and a restaurant and retail should be provided at street level.
+The outdoor parking/loading area on Lots 5 and 6 should be converted into a plaza area with green space a fountain or any other form of public art.
+Structured parking utilizing creative design and management techniques to maximize the efficient use of space should be provided for the residential units.